-Learn how to cook perfect hard boiled eggs every time.
+Learn how to cook perfect hard-boiled eggs every time.
 No more rubbery eggs or green ring!

 Learn how to cook PERFECT HARD BOILED EGGS every time at TidyMom.net

 Since hard boiled eggs are notoriously easy yet difficult to master.
-I thought I’d share some of the information I have found to cook your hard boiled eggs perfect every time.
+I thought I’d share some of the information I have found to cook your hard-boiled eggs perfect every time.

-How to Cook Hard Boil Eggs
+How to Cook Hard-Boiled Eggs

 So…..let’s get cracking!